grst/BioQC_GEO_analysis/02_select_and_get_samples.md

-# Sample selection
+# Sample Selection and processing {#sample-selection}

-Here, we document the sample selection process.
+Here, we document the sample selection process before running *BioQC*.

-## Selecting samples that have the required annotation
+## Required annotation
 A sample is *usable* for this study, if

 * the gene symbos are annotated (requirement to run BioQC)